 Having this functionality is kind of a blocker for me.
 Else I'd be pushing hard for it to become a service for my organization (large higher education institution) I could see these groups representing classes, project groups, administrative departments, or more ad hoc stuff.

-#9 Updated by David Rees about 4 years ago
+#9 Updated by David Rees over 8 years ago

 I agree groups is a critical feature.
 Its standard functionality in any system that has users to also have groups that allow you deal with groups of those users.
 Its really a problem in adoption at my company, we naturally have teams of people and lots of projects.
 Having to add each person over again for each project is very painful.
 One of the managers has listed it as their #1 issue with our local redmine setup.
 Thx...